-The Contractor must comply with the AHCCCS-established financial viability standards.
+The Contractor must comply with the AHCCCS-established financial viability standards or any revisions or modifications of the standards, in conformance with the AHCCCS Financial Reporting Guide.
 On a quarterly basis, AHCCCS will review the following ratios with the purpose of monitoring the financial health of the Contractor: current ratio; medical loss ratio; and the administrative cost percentage [42 CFR 438.116 (a) and (b)].
 Additional information regarding the Equity per Member requirement may be found in ACOM Policy 305.